 3. Be prepared to say no

-Saying no might be the hardest thing to do as a caregiver.
-But sometimes a person receiving care might request to do something that is unsafe or unreasonable for either them or yourself.
+Saying no might be the hardest thing for a caregiver to do.
+But sometimes a person receiving care might request something that is unsafe or unreasonable for them or for you.

 Things like not wanting to eat, drink, bathe, clean, or throw away clutter are all situations where you may have to put your foot down.